Monday 7th April

 • Can we do this better?
 Challenges?

-Ben Finlay, Woodside Energy Ltd, Australia
+Ben Finlay, Crane SME & Lifting TA, Woodside Energy Ltd, Australia

 BenFinlayweb